Ban Dung district: Economy

 The district is the site of a Voice of America (VOA) relay station, built in 1994.
 The Voice of America will give the station to Thailand, but will be allowed to operate it under a 25-year renewable lease expiring in 2019.
-Each of the station's seven shortwave transmitters is capable of broadcasting 500 kilowatts of power, covering 40 percent of the earth's surface.
+Each of the station's seven shortwave transmitters is capable of broadcasting 500 kilowatts of power, covering 40 per cent of the Earth's surface.
 One of the transmitters will be dedicated for use by Radio Thailand.
 It will have sufficient power to reach the Middle East and the West Coast of the United States, both areas with large expatriate Thai communities.

 The VOA installation has been suspected of being a CIA black site used to interrogate alleged terrorists.
-That suspicion has been supplanted by a BBC report that the Udon Royal Air Force Base was the home of a CIA black site, known to insiders as "Cat's Eye", but better known as "Detention Site Green", used to interrogate Abu Zubaydah, a 31-year-old Saudi-born Palestinian, believed to be one of Osama Bin Laden's top lieutenants.
+That suspicion has been supplanted by a BBC report that the Udon Royal Air Force Base was the home of a CIA black site, known to insiders as "Cat's Eye", but better known as "Detention Site Green", used to interrogate Abu Zubaydah, a 31-year-old Saudi-born Palestinian, believed to be one of Osama bin Laden's top lieutenants.
 In December 2014 the United States Senate Select Committee on Intelligence (SSCI) published an executive summary of a secret 6,000-page report on CIA techniques.
 The report alleges that at least eight Thai senior officials knew of the secret site.
 The site was closed in December 2002.
 Thailand has denied the existence of the site while the US government has neither confirmed or denied its existence.

+Ban Dung district is also the largest source of rock salt production in the Isan from the past to the present.